 Most people like stock prices when they high which makes some sense because they can earn some money on their prior investments.
 However, when you are not close to retirement and still have many years of investment left, and you have some money on the side available for investing, then you should always prefer low stock prices over high stock prices.

 When you are a buyer of stocks, you are better off buying at low prices, just like the way you buy your groceries, new shoes or a car.
-Lowest stock prices are much more favourable as long as you don’t have to sell stocks anytime soon.
-But just because we are human, heart-wise we pick stocks of high prices which makes us feel better.
-It is important how psychology plays a role in investment plans.
+Lowest stock prices are much more favorable as long as you ‘don’t have to sell stocks anytime soon.
+But just because we are human, heart-wise.
+We pick stocks of high prices which makes us feel better.
+It is crucial how psychology plays a role in investment plans.
 So many things here are related to analytical skills with which we can control our emotions.
 That is the reason why the many intelligent investors lose the money in the market simply because they sell the stock because of the fear.
 They sell right when they should be buying.
-This huge difference is what separates highly intelligent individuals from highly intelligent investors.
+This huge difference is what separates highly intelligent individuals from highly smart investors.
 The most successful investors look at the stock market crash as one of those rare opportunities when you can buy quality merchandise for dirt cheap prices.